reddy-j-harshith/VolunteerEdgeSim/README.md

 Using the Main Script
 After customizing the simulation to your liking in the notebook, you can execute the main simulation script to run the simulation from the command line:

+## Future Work

+### Adding Mobility

+To integrate mobility into the simulation, researchers can start by modifying the `GeneralUnit` class to include mobility attributes that reflect the dynamic location changes of mobile units.
+This could involve adding methods that update the unit's location at each simulation tick based on a mobility model (e.g., Random Waypoint, Gauss-Markov).

+**Steps to Implement Mobility:**
+1. **Extend GeneralUnit Class:** Add attributes to store current location and speed.
+2. **Update Location:** Implement a method in the `GeneralUnit` class that updates the location based on the chosen mobility model.
+3. **Simulation Integration:** Ensure that the task assignment logic in `Simulation` class takes into account the changing locations of units when assigning tasks.

+### Integrating UAS Drones

+Incorporating Unmanned Aerial Systems (UAS) involves extending the simulation to handle the specific characteristics of drones, such as flight dynamics, energy consumption, and payload capacity.
+Drones can be modeled as a new class derived from `GeneralUnit`, with additional methods to manage their aerial capabilities.

+**Steps to Integrate UAS Drones:**
+1. **Create Drone Class:** Develop a `Drone` class deriving from `GeneralUnit`, including specific attributes like altitude, battery life, and payload.
+2. **Flight Dynamics:** Implement methods to manage takeoff, landing, and in-flight behavior, considering energy consumption and battery recharging strategies.
+3. **Task Assignment:** Adjust the task assignment algorithms in the `Simulation` class to factor in drone availability, flight range, and operational constraints.

+### General Guidelines

+- **Documentation:** Clearly document any changes or additions to the codebase, including how to use the new features.
+- **Modularity:** Aim for modular changes that can be toggled on or off, allowing simulations with or without new features like mobility or drones.
+- **Testing:** Thoroughly test new features to ensure they integrate seamlessly with the existing simulation framework without introducing bugs.

+Researchers are encouraged to use these guidelines as a starting point for further development and to adapt the steps as necessary based on specific requirements of their simulation scenarios.

 ```bash
 python main.py
 ```